Charles L. Carpenter

-Rear Admiral Charles L. Carpenter (July 31, 1902 – February 21, 1992) was a Naval officer, holder of the Navy Cross, Purple Heart and whose career encompassed combat action in Nicaragua.
+Rear Admiral Charles L. Carpenter (July 31, 1902 – February 21, 1992) was a Naval officer and a holder of the Navy Cross and a Purple Heart.
+His career encompassed combat action in Nicaragua.
 He was involved in all three Theaters of Operations in World War II and naval combat in the Pacific.
-He commanded attack transports during the war and commanded an animal research vessel in the post-World War II era Operation Crossroads series of atomic bomb tests.
+He commanded attack transports during the war and an animal research vessel in the post-World War II-era Operation Crossroads series of atomic bomb tests.
 He earned nine Service Bars, the U.S. Navy Combat Command Insignia, and foreign decorations from the governments of Nicaragua, Peru, and Spain.
-Of his 30 years of active military service, 22 years were spent at sea or on foreign shores serving his Country.
+Of his 30 years of active military service, 22 years were spent at sea or on foreign shores.

 Early life

 Charles, also known as "Chuck" when younger and "Charlie" when older, was born July 31, 1902, in Greensburg, Pennsylvania.
 He was the first son of Charles C. "Timothy" and Jennie Addell (Wilson) Carpenter.
-He was a direct descendant of William Carpenter, who emigrated from England to Providence, Rhode Island in 1635.
+He was a direct descendant of William Carpenter, who emigrated from England to Providence, Rhode Island, in 1635.
 Carpenter received his early education in the public schools of Wilkinsburg, Pennsylvania, east of Pittsburgh, Pennsylvania.
-He enjoyed running and track which he continued through his upper education.
+He enjoyed running and track, which he continued through his upper education.
 He was also a member of the Sigma Alpha Epsilon Fraternity.